kontrollanten/error-shots/README.md

 ERROR_SHOTS_S3_BUCKET
 ```
 ### Error shots
+If you've provided a .errorshots file in your project root, the errorshots will be fetched from there.
 By default Error Shots will look for error files in `$(npm config get cache)/_logs`.

-If you want to add additional patterns to look for, then add a `.errorshots` in the root of your project containing all the patterns.

 ```.errorshots
 errorshot*.png